-During the course of last year, I received several emails from various readers around the world asking for my opinion and advice on remedies to certain situations brought about by fraudulent activities that some of them have been victims of..
+I have received several emails from various readers around the world asking for my opinion and advice on remedies to certain situations related to shipping and freight fraud..

 Many were duped by forwarders, taken for a ride by shippers and intermediaries, made to pay double so on and so forth..